drohmer/CSE104/C_server/01_php/03_get_post/readme.md

 _Tips_: You can check that a parameter is provided using the function [isset](http://php.net/manual/en/function.isset.php) (ex. if( isset($_GET["param"]) {...}` ).

-__Q.__ Create a php script that show the image from which the user request within its url.
+__Q.__ Create a php script that shows the image from which the user request within its url.
 * You will consider a set of limited pictures with a specific name (ex. `bird.jpg`, `cameleon.jpg`, `cat.jpg`, `dog.jpg`, `squirrel.jpg`) in a directory `pictures/`.
 * The user query is expected to match one of the available filename (ex. `?draw=bird`, `?draw=squirrel`, etc.)
 * [Example of working script](https://imagecomputing.net/damien.rohmer/teaching/2017_2018/semester_2/CSE_104/online_exercices/C_server/01_php/03_get_post/03_get_picture/?draw=dog).